taustation-fan/userscripts/README.md

 Some of the scripts have optional features which you can enable by removing the comments sign `//` from the start of the line.

+## New UI

+As Tau Station is being actively updated with new UI, most of these scripts are currently broken.
+We are working on fixing them but they may break again as the UI changes.
+Sorry for the inconvenience.

+Scripts working as of 2022-09-18:

+* Navigation: Links to sub-areas only (note that Bar and Lounge have been removed as user requests)
+* Linkify Item Names: Wilds area only during Syndicate Campaigns

 # Scripts

 ## Navigation